Background pattern

 • St. John's Wort (Hypericum perforatum) (a plant-based medicine used for mental health problems).

-Medicines for treating urinary problems
+Medicines for the treatment of urinary problems

 • tamsulosin (for male urinary incontinence),

-• tolterodine (for irritated bladder).
+• tolterodine (for irritated urinary bladder).

-Medicines for treating cancer
+Medicines for the treatment of cancer

-• axitinib, bosutinib, cabazitaxel, cabozantinib, ceritinib, cobimetinib, crizotinib, dabrafenib, dasatinib, docetaxel, ibrutinib, lapatinib, nilotinib, olaparib, pazopanib, regorafenib, sunitinib, trabectedin, trastuzumab emtansine or vinca alkaloids (e.g., vinflunine, vinorelbine).
+• axitinib, bosutinib, cabazitaxel, cabozantinib, ceritinib, cobimetinib, crizotinib, dabrafenib, dasatinib, docetaxel, ibrutinib, lapatinib, nilotinib, olaparib, pazopanib, regorafenib, sunitinib, trabectedin, trastuzumab emtansine, or vinca alkaloids (e.g., vinflunine, vinorelbine).

-Medicines for treating tuberculosis
+Medicines for the treatment of tuberculosis

-• bedaquiline, isoniazid, rifabutin or rifampicin (for tuberculosis).
+• bedaquiline, isoniazid, rifabutin, or rifampicin (for tuberculosis).

 • efavirenz or nevirapine (for HIV/AIDS),